-Ann Rosar, Vice President of Finance, Controller and Secretary
+Ann A. Rosar, M.B.A., Vice President of Finance, Controller and Secretary

-Ms. Rosar has been our Vice President of Finance, Controller and Corporate Secretary since April 2016, having served as Controller since January 2015.
-Ms. Rosar, has over twenty (20) years of experience in finance with publicly held companies and more than fifteen (15) years of experience regarding regulatory reporting requirements.
-Prior to serving as our Controller, Ms. Rosar served as Manager of Financial Reporting and Accounting for LipoScience, Inc. (acquired by LabCorp), a provider of specialized cardiovascular diagnostic tests, from 2013 to 2015.
+Ms. Rosar joined our company as Controller in January 2015 and has over twenty years of experience in finance with publicly held companies and more than fifteen years of experience regarding regulatory reporting requirements.
+Prior to serving as Heat's Controller, Ms. Rosar served as Manager of Financial Reporting and Accounting for LipoScience, Inc. (acquired by LabCorp), a provider of specialized cardiovascular diagnostic tests, from 2013 to 2015.
 From 2007 until 2013 she served in various roles at DARA Biosciences, Inc. (now Midatech Pharma US), an oncology supportive care pharmaceutical company, including the Vice President of Finance, Chief Accounting Officer and Controller.
 Ms. Rosar was the Manager of Financial Reporting and Accounting with Cicero, Inc. (formerly Level 8 Systems), a provider of business integration software, from June 2000 until November 2007, where she was responsible for Securities and Exchange Commission reporting, audits and budget analysis.
 Prior to that position, she served as Senior Financial Analyst-Business Operations for Nextel Communications.

-Ms. Rosar received a MBA in Finance from the University of Houston and received her undergraduate degree from North Carolina State University.
+Ms. Rosar received a M.B.A. in Finance from the University of Houston and received her undergraduate degrees from North Carolina State University.